 Evidence of his craft is everywhere: inventive obstacles such as tree trunks, giant stone pumpkins and a spiral of sunflowers to maneuver around.
 An overturned boat hull with lookalike stained glass windows makes for a gorgeous and shaded seventh hole.
 There’s a sculpture garden to explore once your ball has disappeared down the final hole (the kids’ favorite: “Gently Down the Stream”), granite slabs littered around the parking lot to picnic on, and even a herd of goats to feed, clambering around a slope of re-purposed cobblestones.

 We visited Big Stone Mini Golf during a weekend camping trip to Baker Park Reserve in Maple Plain, but if you don’t live in the area, the novelty of the course is worth a day trip to the western suburbs.
-While you’re out there, consider stopping in for a family program at Gale Woods Farm (Saturday Mornings on the Farm, Saturdays through Fall 2015, $5/pp) or a visit to the Lowry Nature Center in Carver Park Reserve.
+While you’re out there, consider stopping in for a family program at Gale Woods Farm or a visit to the Lowry Nature Center in Carver Park Reserve.

 Big Stone Mini Golf & Sculpture Garden

 Hours: Daily 11am-9pm (or 10:30am according to their Facebook page)